peisistratus/Path/content/index.md

 		 </ul>
 </ul>
 <ul>
-	 <li><a href="./Path/3-Callings/Callings">Act II: Callings</a></li> <span> - Taking the self you've built and stepping into the structures of the world around you.
-Immersing yourself in things larger than you, and beginning to participate.
-Seeing the connections between people, ideas, to properly appropriate and metabolize experience, and beginning to form, shape, interact.
-How and why to progress, how you socialize, and how to rise to give life to meeting spaces.</span>
+	 <li><a href="./Path/3-Callings/Callings">Act II: Callings</a></li> <span> - Raise your foundation to meet with things larger than yourself.
+Seeking a direction forward, cultivating meaningful relationships and collaborations, beginning to shape your path and contributing to the broader community</span>
 		 <ul>
 		 <li><a href="./Path/3-Callings/Purpose">Purpose</a></li>
 		 <li><a href="./Path/3-Callings/Balance">Balance</a></li>